psychedelicious/mtg-quick-search/README.md

 Web extension to look up MTG cards.
 Compatible with FF and Chromium-based browsers (e.g. Chrome, Edge, Brave).

-Pending publication to the app store.
+Pending publication to the Firefox and Chrome extension stores.

 Please report any issues here.

 ## Installation

 Until the extension is on the FF and Chrome web stores, you can install it manually.

+### Installation - Firefox

+**The signed build is pending Mozilla.
+You will need to install the unsigned version for now.**

+When using normal Firefox, you can only install it as a temporary add-on:

+- Go to `about:debugging`
+- Click `This Firefox`
+- Click `Load Temporary Add-on...`
+- Select the unsigned zip

+When using the Nightly/Developer Firefox builds, you can install it the same way you would install a signed version, after setting `xpinstall.signatures.required` to `false` in `about:config`.

+Once the signed version is available:

+- Download the latest signed release
+- Click Tools > Add-ons and Themes > gear icon > Install Add-on from File... > select the zip

+### Installation - Chrome

-Download the latest release (signed) and [install as described below](#signed).
+- Download the latest release
+- Unzip it to its own folder
+- Click Chrome > Preferences > Extensions > enable Developer Mode > Load unpacked > select the unzipped folder

 ## Usage